 Available forms of cholestyramine

-Cholestyramine is available in powder form, in 4 g packs, or in larger containers.
-In the United States, it can be purchased as a generic medicine, or as Questran or Questran Light (Bristol-Myers Squibb).
+Cholestyramine is available in powder form, 4 g packs, or larger containers.
+In the United States, it can be purchased as a generic medicine or as Questran or Questran Light (Bristol-Myers Squibb).

 Side effects of cholestyramine